rogerpence/generate-json-table-schema/README.md

 GO
 ```

+> Note.
+The "Type" value shows "table" for tables and "view" for views.

 this program creates this Json schema document:

 ```
 {
   "DatabaseName": "Sugarfoot",
   "TableName": "Artist",
+  "Type": "view"
   "columns": [
     {
       "ColumnName": "Id",